himanshu-dixit/personal-gatsby-website/README.md

 <!-- AUTO-GENERATED-CONTENT:START (STARTER) -->
 <h1>
-  Gatsby's personal website
+  Gatsby's personal starter kit
 </h1>

-Personal website is interactive personal portfolio + blog built using Gastby SSG.
+This is interactive personal portfolio + blog built using Gastby SSG.
 The website is designed and developed by Himanshu and Utkarsh.

-**Few features**
+**Features**

 - Dark mode support.
-- Upvote counter like medium with rate limited
+- Upvote counter like medium with rate limited on FE
+- Lambda support for adding dynamic functionality
+- Blog
 - Project showcase + blog
 - Responsive
 - Newsletter support to build fanbase